Skip to content

 When to choose Open Graph

-Choose Open Graph when your primary concern is SEO and accessibility.
+Choose Open Graph when your primary concern is SEO.
 Its audit data shows consistent strength in these areas across the sampled sites.

 How this comparison was built